SRB2EventZ/SRB2FusionAdvance/README.md

 * Software perspective in OpenGL
 * *NEW* chat colors taken from SRB2Kart
 * Connect by IP menu has been replaced with a textbox
+* Simplified version of Snake minigame from 2.2

   ...and many more coming soon!